Tritón (wrestler): Consejo Mundial de Lucha Libre (2006–2019)

 On August 26, 2019, Tritón announced his departure from the CMLL from his social networks, so that the CMLL Arena Coliseo Tag Team Championship who had together with Esfinge, would be vacant.

 Independent circuit (2019–present)

 After his departure from the CMLL, Triton would change the name of Rey Tritón, because there was another independent luchador that is also called Tritón (Indy).
 On August 27, 2019, he announced on his social networks that he will accept reservations in the independent circuit as of August 28.

 On October 19, Tritón made his debut at the promotion Lucha Libre AAA Worldwide (AAA) in Héroes Inmortales XIII for the Copa Antonio Peña where he was eliminated by Taurus.

+On March 21, 2026, Triton lost his mask in a Lucha de Apuestas in his home city of Guadalajara to fellow Jalisco native Magnum (the father of Esfinge).

 The name Triton in Lucha libre

-Several luchadors have used the name Tritón in lucha libre in addition to the current CMLL wrestler.
+Several professional wrestlers have used the name Tritón in professional wrestling in addition to the current CMLL wrestler.